bitcoindevkit/book-of-bdk/docs/getting-started/getting-started.md

 ### Install Rust

-See the Rust [Getting Started] page to install the Rust development tools.
+See the Rust [Getting Started]{:target="_blank"} page to install the Rust development tools.

 ### Using BDK in a Rust project

-Follow these steps to use BDK in your own rust project with the async `esplora` blockchain client.
+Follow these steps to use BDK in your own rust project with the `electrum` blockchain client.

 !!! tip
     For now, we suggest using the latest `master` branch versions of BDK crates.